larryms/ASR-Workshop/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Import blade, the checkbox is selected for I agree to update all of the Azure modules.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image49.png "Import blade")

 9. It will take a few minutes to update the modules.
-Select **Modules** under Shared Resources, and you can wait the import has completed.
+Select **Modules** under Shared Resources, and you can watch until the import has completed.

     ![In the Automation Account blade, under Shared Resources, Modules is selected.
 Under Add a module, Azure modules are being updated is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image50.png "Automation Account blade")